nextflow-io/nextflow/docs/operator.rst

 print
 ------

-The ``print`` operator prints the items emitted by a channel to the console standard.
+The ``print`` operator prints the items emitted by a channel to the standard output.
 An optional :ref:`closure <script-closure>` parameter can be specified to customise how items are printed.
 For example::